Absolute continuity of non-Gaussian and Gaussian multiplicative chaos measures: Introduction

 Recently, \cite{2024arXiv240817219V} has shown that one can reconstruct the underlying log-correlated field from its multiplicative chaos measure (at any inverse temperature less than or equal to critical) for what they call ``mildly non-Gaussian'' fields, that is, fields of the form $X = G+H$, with $G$ a log-correlated Gaussian field and $H$ a H\"older continuous field.

 The critical two-dimensional Stochastic Heat Flow (SHF) is a logarithmically-correlated process of random Borel measures on $\R^2$, constructed in \cite{CSZ23flow}, arising from directed polymers in random environment.
 In \cite{CSZ23gmc}, it is shown that the one-time marginal of the SHF is \textit{not} a GMC.
 There, the question is raised ``whether the critical 2d Stochastic Heat Flow is absolutely continuous w.r.t.\ \textit{some} GMC.''
-We do not address this question in the present article.
+We do not address this question in the present article, however, after our paper was posted, a ``conditional GMC'' structure was uncovered in \cite{clark-tsai-25}.

 Most relevant to this article is \cite{Junnila}, which, as mentioned above, proves for a quite general notion of log-correlated fields $(X_k(t))_{k\in\N, t\in [0,1]^d}$ on $[0,1]^d$ that, for any $K\subseteq U\subseteq \mathbb{C}$ with $K$ compact and $U\supset (0,\sqrt{2d})$ open, there is a $p>1$ for which the martingale converges in $L^p(\Omega)$ for all $\gamma\in K$ and $f\in C([0,1]^d,\mathbb{C})$.
-To our knowledge, in this general case, independence of the limiting chaos measure $\mu_{\infty,\gamma}$ from the discrete approximation of $\sum_{k=1}^\infty X_k(t)$, the study of the multifractal spectrum, construction of the chaos at the critical $\gamma=\sqrt{2d}$, and more generally the question of which properties of GMC can be transfered to $\mu_{\infty,\gamma}$ are still open.
+To our knowledge, in this general case, independence of the limiting chaos measure $\mu_{\gamma}$ from the discrete approximation of $\sum_{k=1}^\infty X_k(t)$, the study of the multifractal spectrum, construction of the chaos at the critical $\gamma=\sqrt{2d}$, and more generally the question of which properties of GMC can be transfered to $\mu_{\gamma}$ are still open.